-In the National Survey, people were asked whether they had a long-term health condition which reduced their ability to carry out day–to-day activities.
+In the April 2016 to March 2017 National Survey, people were asked whether they had a long-term health condition which reduced their ability to carry out day–to-day activities.

 This is the latest release